What Is a Boxed Bed?

 We use the term “boxed bed” for several reasons: (1) to avoid confusion of other brands with BedInABox, (2) to include both “bed-in-a-box” and “mattress-in-a-box”, (3) it is simpler to write and say, and (4) to cover foundations and adjustable bases which are now disassembled and shipped in boxes, accompanying the mattresses or separately.
 We are not alone in using “boxed bed” for a mattress-in-a-box.
 An Internet search will show several sites using the same term, probably for the same reasons.

 The term “bed-in-a-box” originates with Bill Bradley in Johnson City, Tennessee.
-He heard of what Magniflex in Italy compressing mattresses and shipping them in duffel bags.
+He heard of Magniflex in Italy compressing mattresses and shipping them in duffel bags.
 He used his experience as a machinist to build a machine to compress, wrap, and roll a mattress, Instead of putting it into a bag as Magniflex did, he put it into a box.
 He called this a “bed in a box” and named his company BedInABox.

 That was in 2006.
 BedInABox was successful (and still is), but didn’t shake up the mattress industry.
 Bradley expanded his market by selling online, which became his only sales outlet, but this venue – still something of a novelty at the time – would change eight years later with the introduction of Casper and Yogabed.
 These two start-up companies plus Tuft & Needle (started two years earlier) astounded the mattress world with their huge volumes of sales.
-Since then, sales of boxed beds have doubled.
+Since then, sales of boxed beds have more than doubled.

 Boxed beds sold online have become so common and well known that many people think that all mattresses sold online are boxed beds.
 Some also think that the only place to buy a boxed bed is online.

 However, there are very many mattresses sold online which are not compressed and fitted into boxes, but are shipped as fully expanded mattresses.
 This includes mattresses by Saatva.
-Also, there are online mattress-selling sites, such as US-Mattress, with all-kinds of mattresses which are not boxed.
+Also, there are online mattress-selling sites, such as US-Mattress, with all kinds of mattresses which are not boxed.
 Internet marketplaces, such as Amazon and Overstock, have facilitated the increase of boxed bed brands available online.

 A Multitude of Brands

 At this time there are over 200 brands of boxed beds, including more than 100 by companies that started after Tuft & Needle in 2012 and Casper in 2014.
-Besides these, many established mattress companies have own boxed beds, often under their own brands.
+Besides these, many established mattress companies have boxed beds, often under their own brands.